Kong/docs.konghq.com/src/mesh/features/cert-manager.md

 Apply the configuration with `kubectl apply -f [..]`.

-## Multizone and Kubernetes cert-manager
+## multi-zone and Kubernetes cert-manager

-In a multizone environment, the global control plane provides the `Mesh` to the zone control planes.
+In a multi-zone environment, the global control plane provides the `Mesh` to the zone control planes.
 However, you must make sure that each zone control plane can communicate with cert-manager using the same configuration.
 This is because certificates for data plane proxies are requested from cert-manager by the zone control plane, not the global control plane.

-This implies that each Kubernetes cluster in multizone must include an `Issuer` or `ClusterIssuer` resource with the `issuerRef`  specified in the `Mesh` `certmanager` backend specification.
+This implies that each Kubernetes cluster in multi-zone must include an `Issuer` or `ClusterIssuer` resource with the `issuerRef`  specified in the `Mesh` `certmanager` backend specification.
-Also, because the backend is `Mesh` scoped configuration and `certmanager` backend is limited to the Kubernetes environment, Universal and Kubernetes cannot be used together in a multizone environment which includes a `certmanager` mTLS backend.
+Also, because the backend is `Mesh` scoped configuration and `certmanager` backend is limited to the Kubernetes environment, Universal and Kubernetes cannot be used together in a multi-zone environment which includes a `certmanager` mTLS backend.

 You must also ensure the global control plan can access cert-manager.
 When a new `certmanager`backend is configured, {{site.mesh_product_name}} validates the connection by issuing a test certificate.
-In a multizone environment, validation is performed on the global control plane.
+In a multi-zone environment, validation is performed on the global control plane.